Skip to content

 Free neutron decay

-Not only do we have free neutron decay as experimental proof that neutrons are composite particles, we now also have theoretical reasons for this to be so.
-Neutrons are not fundamental particles, they are assemblies of one proton and one electron.
+Not only do we have free neutron decay as experimental proof that neutrons are composite particles.
+We also have theoretical reasons to believe so.
+Because fundamental particles of inertial matter must be charge in order to be stable.

 Leave a Reply